 Current guidelines stipulate that any industry with an HHI under 1,000 is unconcentrated.
 Except in unusual circumstances, mergers of firms with a postmerger index under 1,000 will not be challenged.
-The Justice Department has said it would challenge proposed mergers with a postmerger HHI between 1,000 and 1,800 if the index increased by more than 100 points.
-Industries with an index greater than 1,800 are deemed highly concentrated, and the Justice Department has said it would seek to block mergers in these industries if the postmerger index would increase by 50 points or more.
-Table 16.1 "The Herfindahl-Hirschman Index and Antitrust Policy" summarizes the use of the HHI by the Justice Department.
+The Justice Department has said it would challenge proposed mergers with a postmerger HHI between 1,500 and 2,500 if the index increased by more than 100 points.
+Industries with an index greater than 2,500 are deemed highly concentrated, and the Justice Department has said it would challenge mergers in these industries if the postmerger index would increase by 100 points or more and presume likely that the merger would enhance market power if the HHI rises by more than 200 points.
+Table 16.1 "The Herfindahl-Hirschman Index and Antitrust Policy" summarizes these guidelines, which are used in conjunction with other considerations.

-If the postmerger Herfindahl-Hirschman Index is found to be then the Justice Department will likely take the following action.
-Unconcentrated (<1,000) No challenge Moderately concentrated (1,000-1,800) Challenge if postmerger index changes by more than 100 points.
-Highly concentrated (>1,800) Challenge if postmerger index changes by more than 50 points.
+If the postmerger Herfindahl-Hirschman Index is found to be Then the Justice Department will likely take the following action: Unconcentrated (<1,500) No challenge Moderately concentrated (1,500-2,500) Challenge if postmerger index changes by more than 100 points Highly concentrated (>2,500) Challenge if postmerger index changes by more than 100 points, with presumption of enhanced market power if change is more than 200 points